-- 59. The project emissions from consumption of electricity by the project activity ($PE{EC,y}$) shall be calculated using the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption".
-When applying the tool: - (a) $EC{PJ,k,y}$ in the tool is equivalent to the amount of electricity consumed by the project activity in year y ($EC{PJ,v}$); and - (b) If in the baseline a proportion of LFG is destroyed ($F{CH4,BL,y}>0$), then the electricity consumption in the tool ($EC{PJ,j,y}$) should refer to the net quantity of electricity consumption (i.e. the increase due to the project activity).
-The determination of the amount of electricity consumed in the baseline shall be transparently documented in the CDM-PDD. - 60.
-The project emissions from fossil fuel combustion for purposes other than electricity generation ($PE{FC,y}$) shall be calculated using the "Tool to calculate project or leakage CO_2 emissions from fossil fuel combustion".
-When applying the tool: - (a) Processes j in the tool correspond to the sources of fossil fuel consumption due to the project activity other than for electricity generation or and any on-site transportation by trucks or cars; - (b) If in the baseline a proportion of LFG is captured and flared ($F{CH4,BL,y} > 0$), then the fossil fuels consumption used in calculation ($FC{i,j,y}$) should refer to the net of that consumed in the baseline.
-The determination of the amount of fossil fuels consumed in the baseline shall be transparently documented in the CDM-PDD.
+- 70. The project emissions from consumption of electricity by the project activity (PEEC,y) shall be calculated using the "Tool to calculate baseline, project and/or leakage emissions from electricity consumption".
+When applying the tool: - (a) $EC{PJ,k,y}$ in the tool is equivalent to the amount of electricity consumed by the project activity in year y ( $EC{PJ,y}$ ); and - (b) If in the baseline a proportion of LFG is destroyed ( $F{CH4,BL,y}>0$ ), then the electricity consumption in the tool ( $EC{PJ,j,y}$ ) should refer to the net quantity of electricity consumption (i.e. the increase due to the project activity).
+The determination of the amount of electricity consumed in the baseline shall be transparently documented in the CDM-PDD. - 71.
+The project emissions from fossil fuel combustion for purposes other than electricity generation ( $PE{FC,y}$ ) shall be calculated using the "Tool to calculate project or leakage $CO_2$ emissions from fossil fuel combustion".
+When applying the tool: - (a) Processes j in the tool correspond to the sources of fossil fuel consumption due to the project activity other than for electricity generation or and any on-site transportation by trucks or cars; - (b) If in the baseline a proportion of LFG is captured and flared ( $F{CH4,BL,y}>0$ ), then the fossil fuels consumption used in calculation ( $FC{i,j,y}$ ) should refer to the net of that consumed in the baseline.
+The determination of the amount of fossil fuels consumed in the baseline shall be transparently documented in the CDM-PDD. - 72.
+The project emissions from the distribution of compressed/liquefied LFG using trucks $(PE{DT,y})$ is determined by the sum of emissions arising from the transportation of LFG using trucks and possible leaks during the transportation, as follows: